 Processional Music: There are many ways that a bride or partner may make their entrance in regard to order.
 Here are three main options and there are of course variations on each of these.

 The American: in which the groom or one partner is located at the front with his / their attendants and the bridesmaids enter in reverse order and simply mirror the other side.
 Any page-boys or flower-girls would be next followed by the bride / partner.
 The music for this style of processional can be just one piece or broken up into two sections, the bridal party entering to one piece and the bride to a second selection.

-The English: Generally the groom / partner and attendants already at the front and the page-boys and flower-girls enter followed by the bride / partner and then the bridesmaids.
+The English: Generally the groom / partner and attendants are already at the front and the page-boys and flower-girls enter followed by the bride / partner and then the bridesmaids.
 You may recall this taking place at the recent royal weddings and it was the way brides processed down the aisle in Australia up until the 1950 when the American influence started to dominate such things.
-Think about the bridesmaids holding up the train to as to make sure it was not soiled, you may have seen this taking place on pictures of weddings from these days where this style of processional was the standard entrance.
+Think about the bridesmaids holding up the train as to make sure it was not soiled, you may have seen this taking place in pictures of weddings from the days where this style of processional was the standard entrance.